lee-michellej/globi_msomAndsciChecklists/README.md

 Datasets used in this analysis are listed below.

 1. Bee traits for checklist species - coloration_NEW.csv
-_A file that includes color patterns of bees coded by Yolanda Diao from bee images, using references 1-80._
+_A file that includes color patterns of bees coded by Yolanda Diao from bee images, using references 1-81._

 2. Bee traits for checklist species - size.csv
-_A file of bee size compiled by Yolanda Diao._
+_A file of bee size compiled by Yolanda Diao, using references 82-83._

 Citations for bee size trait (Bee traits for checklist species - size.csv)
 Wilson, Joseph S., and Olivia Messinger Carril.
 2016.
 The Bees in Your Backyard: A Guide to North America’s Bees.
 Princeton University Press. http://www.jstor.org/stable/j.ctt15hvxqg.